mwarkentin/frontendstyleguide/js.md

 * An exception to the above can be made for a very fast `if (something) return false;` type of bailout in an otherwise busy function.

-* Indenting: 2 spaces.
-New lines are indented to next level, not to align with opening braces.
-Ensure closing braces match indentation level. `+++`
+* Indenting: New lines are indented to next level, not to align with opening braces.
+Ensure closing braces match indentation level.
+2 spaces?
+(JavaScript tends to be much more nested.)`+++`

     **No**